-Resilience thinking includes the ability to persist in the face of challenges, adapt to new realities, or transform to fundamentally new paths for development.
+Resilience thinking includes the ability to persist in the face of change, adapt to new realities, or transform to fundamentally new paths for development.
 Resilience thinking is more than a theory, more than a set of tools.
-It is a way of seeing the world, offering a new perspective of how change in the world happens.
+It is a way of seeing the world, offering a new perspective on how change happens in the world.
 Resilience thinking provides a new approach for building understanding and taking action in a complex world that is deeply interconnected and ever-changing.
-A world where controlled, planned approaches, existing knowledge and current solutions are not enough to effectively respond to the challenges in a highly dynamic and uncertain future.
-Addressing poverty, injustice, and inequality, and advancing human well-being remains a major ambition and challenge for the 21st century, and it now needs to take into account that development will happen in a context radically different from the past.
+A world where planned approaches, existing knowledge and current solutions are not enough to effectively respond to the challenges in a highly dynamic and uncertain future.
+Addressing poverty, injustice, and inequality, and advancing human well-being remain a major ambition and challenge for the 21st century.
+Now is the time to consider how development will happen in a context radically different from the past.

-This course includes case studies and examples from practitioners who are working with resilience concepts in diverse contexts around the world.
-It is supported by strong scientific evidence and committed to being a platform to bring together and spark collaboration between individuals and organizations from around the world who are driven to transform development.
+This course includes examples from practitioners working with resilience concepts in diverse contexts around the world.
+It is supported by strong scientific evidence and case studies from researchers at a number of universities.
+Above all, this course is committed to being a platform that brings together individuals and organizations from around the world, with the common goal of transforming development.

 This course is for:

 Course ends: all graded content must be submitted by 23:00 UCT on June 30, 2018

 Length: Seven modules released weekly, with a two-week catch-up period at the end

 Languages: English, with French and Spanish transcripts available

 Requirements: An internet connection to access course materials